bbauska/CAD101en/README.md

 The property to access is prefixed by the word document.

-For example, **document.head** returns the first head element that is a child of the html element, if there is one, otherwise null.
+For example, <b>document.head</b> returns the first head element that is a child of the html element, if there is one, otherwise null.

-The function **document.images** returns an HTML Collection of the image elements in the document.
+The function <b>document.images</b> returns an HTML Collection of the image elements in the document.

-The function **document.scripts** returns an HTML Collection of the script elements in the document.
+The function <b>document.scripts</b> returns an HTML Collection of the script elements in the document.

 Here are some common HTML DOM tree methods: